 The most recent information available from the County Office of Education indicates an enrollment of approximately 40,000 students.
-This means approximately 7.5 percent of students were educated through the GSP in the second year.
-This is under the measurable goal for the year
+A total of 4,426 students were educated through the GSP in Year Three.
+This means approximately 12 percent of students were educated through the GSP in the third year.
+This is over the measurable goal for the year.

-Planned Year Three Activities: Continue to educate 10 percent of school children every year and administer pre and post presentation evaluations pending on funding.
+Planned Year Four Activities: Continue to educate 10 percent of school children every year and administer pre and post presentation evaluations pending on funding.